david-ca6/100-days-of-code/log.md

 ### Day 12: June 18 2022
 **Today's Progress**
 Implementing xmodem File transfer in Go
+ - setup of project in vscode with toolchain in container
+ - definition requirement
+ - definition architecture of package
+ - starting implementation
 **Thoughts**
 **Link(s) to work**
 **Link(s) to reference used**